Top snorkelling spots in Australia

 3. Ninepin Point Marine Nature Reserve, TAS

-This Tasmanian reef includes a great variety of marine life, such as sponge gardens, kelp forests, seadragons, fairy penguins and migrating whales.
-These reefs differ greatly from those of northern Australia because of the south marine temperatures and low light infiltration.
-The marine environment, therefore, is filled with diversity.
+This Tasmanian reef includes a great variety of marine life, such as sponge gardens, kelp forests, sea dragons, fairy penguins and migrating whales.
+These reefs differ greatly from those of northern Australia because of the southern, cool marine temperatures and low light infiltration.
 Many snorkelling tours are available, departing from the coast.

 4. Busselton Jetty (Geographe Bay, WA)

-Calm, crystal clear Geographe Bay houses the longest Jetty in the Southern Hemisphere, stretching 1.8km into the water.
-Some of the best snorkelling is alongside the jetty, which teams with marine life.
+Calm, crystal clear Geographe Bay houses the longest etty in the Southern Hemisphere, stretching 1.8km into the water.
+Some of the best snorkelling is alongside the jetty, which teems with marine life.
 The bay has 20km of sandy beaches, which are also snorkel-friendly.